 “When I am on the ice, my thoughts are completely on skating.
 Also the physical exercise relieves stress and enhances my mental fitness and resilience.
 I get pleasure from gliding over the ice: the speed I generate and achieving my goals.”

 - I’m more assertive

 “As a coach, dealing with other coaches, skaters, parents, and trying to improve the quality of training sessions requires communication and influencing skills.
 I practise short track with a group of young skaters, aged 12 to 16 years old.
 Because of my achievements, they respect me more as a coach.
-I am still faster than any of them!”
+I am still faster than most of them!”

 - I inspire others